 Monitoring desktop applications

 Many critical business applications have a desktop version installed on employee devices, for example, Teams or Office 365.
-With Desktop Applications, better assess and manage digital employee experience (DEX) using desktop versions of the software, proactively troubleshoot potential issues and optimize software adoption and employee sentiment.
+Monitor Desktop Applications to assess and manage digital employee experience (DEX) using desktop versions of the software.

-From the chosen application page, open the Desktop tab to view and filter important metrics specific to a desktop application:
+From the chosen desktop application dashboard, view and filter important metrics using:

-• The Overview tab includes dashboards for usage and performance of the desktop application.
+• The Overview tab includes widgets for usage and performance of the desktop application—these widgets draw data from the corresponding Diagnostics dashboard.

-• The Network tab has a network view visualization of connection.events data and metrics specific to the desktop application.
+• The Network tab has a visualization of connection.events data and metrics specific to the desktop application.
+Refer to the Network view to interpret this visualization.

-The Investigate and diagnose button, highlighted in blue on the right-side panel of the web interface, allows you to open filtered investigations to examine data further.
+The Investigate more right-side panel allows you to open filtered investigations to examine data further, or open full Diagnostics dashboards specific to the target application.

 Refer to the Monitoring applications documentation to learn about high-level monitoring of web and desktop metrics using the Application Overview page.